-In order to obtain an overview of the content of the variables provided by the SOEP, the variables on paneldata.org were assigned to different topics.
-If you are looking for your research variables and do not want to check all data sets or questionnaires, the topic search on paneldata.org may help.
+To provide an overview of the various topics in the SOEP, the variables have been grouped together on paneldata.org by topic.
+If you are looking for your research variables and do not want to check all datasets or questionnaires, the topic search on paneldata.org may help.

 Open Paneldata and select the main study SOEP-Core.
 The upper navigation bar leads you to the Topics area.
 Click on Topics and look at the list of variables.

 Select a topic that corresponds to your research interest, and a more detailed list of sub-topics will appear under the main topic heading.

 For example, if you are interested in different types of satisfaction, click on the topic “attitudes, values, and personality”.
 Underneath it, you will find the sub-topic “personality”.
 Suppose you are interested in health satisfaction.
 If you have found a suitable sub-topic, click on “show all the related variables”.
 All variables that fall under this topic will be displayed.